-I must say we are delighted to have that mess cleaned up and in our pallet compost bin.
+I must say this is delightful to have that mess cleaned up and in our pallet compost bin.
 Now we are able to make our time composting more efficient.
-We still need to move those stray raspberries back into our patch, but will wait until fall when they are done berrying.
+We still need to move those stray raspberries back into our patch.
+However, we wait until fall when they are done berrying.

 You may be wondering where our compost goes?
-We have had a garden in our front yard for about 5 years now and it is used there and on the more than a dozen flower beds I have around our home.
+We have had a garden in our front yard for about 5 years now.
+We use it there and on the more than a dozen flower beds I have around our home.
 It doesn’t stink when done right, and is so utterly beneficial to the land.

 Our front garden from years past…

-As for the rest of that overgrown mess beside our bins, it was yanked out and donated to a local Pay It Forward group.
+As for the rest of that overgrown mess beside our bins, it is yanked out and donated to a local Pay It Forward group.
 That included my asparagus, thousands of day lilies, yucca plants, ferns, and more.
-My mind was made up to start fresh and we did.
+My mind is ready to start fresh and we did.
 I seriously almost went into the field of landscaping architect in college.
 Getting into the dirt and beautifying our landscape has my heart.